eth-pkg/run-client/testnet.md

-# devnet
+# testnet

-Run clients on private devnet
+Run clients on private local only testnet

 ## Table of Contents
 - [Running a Node](#running-a-node)